Affiliate links on Android Authority may earn us a commission. Learn more.

 Since people are not going to theaters these days, streaming’s got a big boost as production companies look to get their work out somehow.
 In the wake of this pandemic, Disney can also be seen wavering from its usual theater-to-streaming schedule.

-For instance, the acclaimed Broadway musical Hamilton released straight on Disney Plus, skipping a theater release entirely.
-The film was supposed to hit cinema screens in October 2021, but there’s no word on if those plans are still on.
-Another Disney original, Artemis Fowl – a sci-fi fantasy based on the book series by the same name – was set to arrive in theaters on May 29, 2020, but released directly on Disney Plus on June 12, 2020.
+For instance, the acclaimed Broadway musical Hamilton was released straight on Disney Plus, skipping a theater release entirely.
+Another Disney original, Artemis Fowl – a sci-fi fantasy based on the book series by the same name – was set to arrive in theaters on May 29, 2020, but was released directly on Disney Plus on June 12, 2020.

 The same happened to Mulan — a live-action adaptation of Disney’s 1998 animated movie by the same name.
 The film was scheduled to release in cinemas on March 27, 2020.
-It’s release then got rescheduled to July 24, 2020, and finally, the movie skipped theaters altogether to premiere on Disney Plus for a $30 fee.
+Its release then got rescheduled to July 24, 2020, and finally, the movie skipped theaters altogether to premiere on Disney Plus for a $30 fee.
+The movie was made available on the service without an extra fee in December 2020.

 That said, Disney isn’t giving up on theater releases just yet.